 Short-Form Content

-Short-form content is concise and easily digestible content, typically under 1,000 words, such as social media updates, short videos, and infographics.
+Short-form content is concise and easily digestible content, typically under 1,000 words, such as social media updates, short videosYour brand in motion—video captures attention, tells stories, and delivers emotion in a way that text and static visuals can’t., and infographics.
 It’s suited to capturing attention quickly.

 What is Short-Form Content?